John Stephen Akhwari

-As he finally crossed the finish line a cheer came from the small crowd.
-When interviewed later and asked why he continued running, he said, "My country did not send me 5,000 miles to start the race; they sent me 5,000 miles to finish the race."
-Akhwari later received a medal of honor from his home country for his efforts.
+He gained worldwide fame for completing the men's marathon in last place despite serious injury at the 1968 Summer Olympics in Mexico City.

 Athletic career

 Akhwari competed for many years before and after the 1968 Olympics.
 He finished first in the African Marathon Championships before the Olympics.
 He finished fifth in the marathon at the 1970 Commonwealth Games where he ran a 2:15:05 time.
 The winner had run 2:09:28.
 In those same Games he ran a 28:44 in the 10,000 meter race and was only about 30 seconds behind the leaders.
 He ran marathons in the 2:20 range on a regular basis both before and after the 1968 Olympics.
 He was a world class runner for most of the 1960s and 1970s.